-This is a cider style in which the juice is concentrated before fermentation either by freezing fruit before pressing or freezing juice and removing water.
-Fermentation stops or is arrested before the cider reaches dryness.
+Ice Cider is a style that originated in Quebec in the 1990s.
+Juice is concentrated before fermentation, either by freezing the fruit before pressing it, or by freezing the juice and then removing water as it thaws.
+The fermentation stops or is arrested before the cider reaches dryness.
 No additives are permitted in this style; in particular, sweeteners may not be used to increase gravity.
-This style originated in Quebec in the 1990s.

 Fruity, smooth, sweet-tart.
 Acidity must be enough to prevent it being cloying.

 Full body.
 May be tannic (astringent and/or bitter) but this should be slight, to moderate at most.